 Accessible Education: Developing a business model that funds half of our participants from low-income or first-generation college backgrounds.

-Career Themes: Expanding the program to include specialized, themed sessions such as medical device, data analysis and visualization, real estate, or bootstrap startups.
+Career Themes: Expanding the program to include specialized, themed sessions such as medical device, data analysis and visualization, real estate, or self-funded small businesses

 Experiential Learning: Maintaining a program whose core values include in-person experience, team work, and personalized one-one-one mentoring.